 Verified July 2026 · Cited to primary sources

 Peptides marketed for skin, collagen, and anti-aging, graded by human evidence and legal status.
-The strongest skin evidence belongs to topical copper peptides (GHK-Cu) — a legal cosmetic lane covered separately; the injectables here are far less proven.
+The strongest skin evidence belongs to topical copper peptides (GHK-Cu), a legal cosmetic lane covered separately.
+The injectables here are far less proven.

 Strongest human evidence in this category